-- 4.1 A Vision project produced the A Vision for Holt Document that was published in February 2012 after six months of information gathering and consultation.
+- 4.1 A Vision project produced the 'A Vision for Holt Document' that was published in February 2012 after six months of information gathering and consultation.
 The key purpose of the project was to produce a visioning study for the development of key community, economic and environmental improvements for Holt.
 A Vision for Holt was something which had been originally identified by the Holt Planning Group (a group formed by the Town Council and other partners in the town).
-The key outcome was to provide a more coordinated and pro-active forum through which specific projects can be identified, promoted, consulted upon and, most importantly, delivered. - 4.2 In October 2014 the Neighbourhood Plan Steering Group organised an all-day community event where residents and local businesses were asked about their views on Holt and how to make Holt a better place.
+The key outcome was to provide a more coordinated and pro-active forum through which specific projects can be identified, promoted, consulted upon, and, most importantly, delivered. - 4.2 In October 2014 the Neighbourhood Plan Steering Group organised an all-day community event where residents and local businesses were asked about their views on Holt and how to make Holt a better place.
 A community survey was undertaken, this involved a questionnaire being distributed to every household and business in Holt.
 228 completed forms were returned.
 The survey was analysed by an external company and the results were used to inform and develop the Mission Statement, Objectives and emerging policy statements of the Plan.
 The Steering Group took part in workshops led by consultations from Planning Aid on a number of specific topics including character assessment and developing a mission statement.
 Children from Holt Primary School shared their 'likes' and 'dislikes' on different types of buildings at a workshop. - 4.3 Community events engaged the wider community to develop a better understanding of what local residents felt was important whilst gathering the evidence to support the HNP.
 To ensure the consultation process was as inclusive as possible the Steering Group wrote to key stakeholders, and published articles in the local magazine 'The Chronicle', delivered to every household and business in Holt.
 This was in addition to setting up a dedicated webpage on the Town Council's website to provide information and encourage feedback. - 4.4 The outcomes of the community survey, the Mission Statement and Objectives were shared at the Community Consultation event in June 2017, with policy statements being discussed and tested in consultation with local residents.
-The Steering Group categorised the policies by five key themes and drafted the Neighbourhood Plan to align with the desired outcomes to achieve the Mission Statement and Objectives. - 4.5 The pre-submission consultation of the draft HNP was consulted on in January February 2018, following which, the HNP has been updated to incorporate the comments received from local residents and stakeholders.
+The Steering Group categorised the policies by five key themes and drafted the Neighbourhood Plan to align with the desired outcomes to achieve the Mission Statement and Objectives. - 4.5 The pre-submission consultation of the draft HNP was consulted on in January February 2018, following which, the HNP was updated to incorporate the comments received from local residents and stakeholders. - 4.6 NNDC published the Submission Version Neighbourhood Plan for a 6-week period of public consultation in accordance with Regulation 16 of the Neighbourhood Planning General Regulations 2012 (as amended).
+The consultation took place between Monday 10 October and Monday 21 November, 2022.

-5. ASPIRATIONS, OBJECTIVES & LAND USE POLICIES
+5. AIMS, OBJECTIVES & LAND USE POLICIES